flexn-io/renative/README.md

 #### Reset options

-RNV Allows you to perform reset commands if you facing unforeseen problems or migrating RNV versions
+ReNativeAllows you to perform reset commands if you facing unforeseen problems or migrating ReNativeversions

 Reset Metro Bundler cache